kiwicom/orbit/packages/orbit-design-tokens/docs/SCHEMA.md

 ### Typography scale

-For typography, we use combination of the [sizing scale](#sizing-scale) and scale that represents the visual hierarchy of heading levels:
+For typography, we use a combination of the [sizing scale](#sizing-scale) and a scale that represents the visual hierarchy of heading levels:

 – display
 – displaySubtitle